Sara bint Faisal Al Saud: Career and activities

 Princess Sara and her sister Princess Latifa established one of the first charitable organizations in Saudi Arabia, Al Nahda, in 1962.
-Princess Sara has been the chair of the organization since then.
-The organization was awarded the first Chaillot prize for human rights organizations in the Arab states of the Persian Gulf in 2009.
+Princess Sara was the chair of the organization for a long time The organization was awarded the first Chaillot prize for human rights organizations in the Arab states of the Persian Gulf in 2009.
 She also established the private Al Tarbeya Al Islamiya Schools in Riyadh in 1964.
+She was replaced by Princess Moudi bint Khalid as chair of Al Nahda.

-As of 2009 she was the chair of Effat University's board of founders and board of trustees.
-She is also chair of Riyadh-based Art of Heritage organization.
-In addition, she serves as member of the various organizations, including Maharat Center.
+As of 2009 Princess Sara was the chair of Effat University's board of founders and board of trustees.
+She was also chair of Riyadh-based Art of Heritage organization.
+In addition, she served as member of the various organizations, including Maharat Center.

 Princess Sara was named as a member of the Consultative Assembly on 11 January 2013.
-She was one of the first two royal women appointed to the assembly along with Moudi bint Khalid, daughter of King Khalid.
+She was one of the first two royal women appointed to the assembly along with Princess Moudi bint Khalid.
 Tenure of both royal women ended in December 2016 when King Salman appointed new members to the assembly.